brian-osullivan/tea-review-site/README.md

 - `npm i` to build that big ol' `node_modules` folder
 - `npm run dev` to boot up a live-reloading dev server
 - `npm run build` to build your production-ready site

-Feel free to peep the `package.json` file to see all available scripts and packages being utilized.

-### 🔥 Tip:

-Running `npm run build && npx serve dist` will boot up a local server of your production site to preview before deployment.

-### 👋🏻 Thank you!

-I appreciate you taking time to check out the TEA stack, Please leave a star and share it if you found it useful!